johnrieth-zz/johnrieth.github.io/_posts/2018-01-03-ai-econ-finance-research.md

 __Designing a Central Bank Governor__

 The idea is to design an agent that is similar to Siri/Alexa/Google Assistant for central bankers.
 Central bankers should be able to ask the agent questions that could be asked of similar central bankers.
+Such as "Should we raise rates?" and "What will unemployment be in two years?"
+Synthesizing research will also be useful to help make decisions.
+A problem is what kind of research should be given to the CBA.
+Feeding in poorly done research will harm the potential efficacy of the CBA.
 The Central Bank Assistant (CBA) should not become a voting member in anything similar to the ...
-The CBA is not able to be objective as it will be programmed by humans and fed information that has been created by humans.
+The CBA cannot be objective as it will be programmed by humans and fed information that has been created by humans.
+I am worried

-The CBA is going to be primarily a recommender system to make recommendations to the Central Bank on policy decisions.
-Natural Language Processing is going to be involved.
-Rein
+Ithink the CBA is going to be primarily a recommender system to make recommendations to the Central Bank on policy decisions.
+Natural Language Processing is going to be involved for the CBA to ingest documents.

 __RegBot__
 Regulation is important to understand.
-Using something like Facebook's Q&A system with financial regulations could be a good use of information.
+Using something like [Facebook's DrQA](https://github.com/facebookresearch/DrQA).
+DrQA is a system for answering questions using Wikipedia.
+I feel it is possible to use DrQA for financial regulations.
 The challenge will be getting the bot understand how a certain regulation interacts with a company's business.